takanory/slides/20190917pyconjp/PITCHME.md

 ## Case studies

 Note:
-I will show some case studies combining Python libraries and APIs.
+I will show you some case studies combining Python libraries and APIs.

 ---